November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 A split screen showing code snippets from different programming languages, illustrating classes and structures.

-In C++, struct and class are almost the same; the only technical difference is default access (public for struct, private for class).
-Use struct for plain-data aggregates and class for encapsulated types and complex behaviour3.
+In C++, struct and class are nearly identical; the practical difference is default member access.
+Use struct for plain data aggregates and class for encapsulation and complex behavior3.

-C# makes the distinction explicit: struct is a true value type, and class is a reference type.
-Use structs for small, immutable values (coordinates, colors) and classes for entities with identity and mutable shared state.
+C# makes the distinction explicit: struct is a value type and class is a reference type.
+Prefer structs for small, immutable values (coordinates, colors) and classes for entities with identity or shared mutable state.

-Swift encourages a value-first approach.
-Apple’s guidance and the Swift community favour struct by default and reserve class for cases that require reference semantics, such as shared mutable state or interaction with Objective-C APIs4.
+Swift encourages value types.
+The language and community favour struct by default and reserve class for reference cases, such as shared mutable state or Objective-C interop4.

 Rust: ownership and safety

-Rust uses struct plus an ownership and borrowing model to provide memory safety without a garbage collector.
-Behaviour is attached via impl blocks, and the compiler enforces ownership and borrowing rules at compile time, preventing many shared-state bugs before runtime5.
+Rust uses struct with ownership and borrowing rules to provide memory safety without a garbage collector.
+Behavior is attached via impl blocks, and the compiler enforces ownership and borrowing at compile time, preventing many shared-state bugs before runtime5.

 struct Player {